-Use Case ID: #T2.3 Use Case Title: Activities' proposition Created By: Eleni Antoniou Last Revision By: Arnau Prat-Pérez Date Created: 19/3/2018 Last Revision Date: 09/4/2018 Created By: Eleni Antoniou Last Revision By: Arnau Prat-Pérez · · · · · · · · · · · · · · · · · · · Date Created: 19/3/2018 Last Revision Date: 09/4/2018 Actors: Traveller route.
-Even when a disruption is detected, the app needs to recommer activities, not only for the final destination, but also for the intermediate s Traveller needs to reach a specific destination and the app proposes activities during the route.
+Use Case ID: #T2.3 Use Case Title: Activities' proposition Created By: Eleni Antoniou Last Revision By: Arnau Prat-Pérez Date Created: 19/3/2018 Last Revision Date: 09/4/2018 Actors: Traveller Description: Traveller needs to reach a specific destination and the app proposes activities during the route.
 Even when a disruption is detected, the app needs to recommend some updated activities, not only for the final destination, but also for the intermediate stations along the route.
 The traveller can also request about activities at destination or at any location of interest.
-Trigger: The traveller opens the My-TRAC app, to be informed about activities dur at destination. ring his/her trip or Preconditions: 1.
+Trigger: The traveller opens the My-TRAC app, to be informed about activities during his/her trip or at destination.
+Preconditions: 1.
 The traveller is already registered in My-TRAC app.
-Postconditions: - performed at trip locations (either because of waiting times disruption that provoked a delay).
-2. The app proposes a list of activities to perform at the given locat by based on his/her preferences and similar travellers' choices. a.
-The user decides not to do any activity and finishes.
-Otherwi 3.
-The user selects an activity in order to get more details about description, location, time, price, etc.). performed at trip locations (either because of waiting times or because of a disruption that provoked a delay).
+Postconditions: - Normal Flow: During a trip, My-TRAC app notifies the traveller with possible activities to be performed at trip locations (either because of waiting times or because of a disruption that provoked a delay).
 The app proposes a list of activities to perform at the given location, personalized by based on his/her preferences and similar travellers' choices.
 The user decides not to do any activity and finishes.
 Otherwise, go to 3.
 The user selects an activity in order to get more details about the activity (e.g. description, location, time, price, etc.).
-The user confirms he/she wants to perform the activity, and the app triggers the process of booking such activity (#T4). location, future station, destination, etc.).
-2. Continue from point 2 of normal flow.
-Alternative Flow 2 1.
-The traveller does not have mobile internet connection.
-2. The traveller can plan his/her trip before the departure.
-3. The traveller saves the itinerary in "My trips" section.
-The traveller asks about possible activities at a location of interest (current location, future station, destination, etc.).
+The user confirms he/she wants to perform the activity, and the app triggers the process of booking such activity (#T4).
+The user discards the activity and goes to 2.
+Alternative Flows: Alternative Flow 1 The traveller asks about possible activities at a location of interest (current location, future station, destination, etc.).
 Continue from point 2 of normal flow.
 Alternative Flow 2 The traveller does not have mobile internet connection.
 The traveller can plan his/her trip before the departure.
 The traveller saves the itinerary in "My trips" section.
 The app can assist the traveller through his/her trip, without internet connection.
 The traveller completes the trip.
-Exceptions: - - Frequency of Use: High
+The app stores it in the "Previous trips" section.
+Exceptions: - Frequency of Use: High

-Special Requirements: The traveller has completed Use case #T1 and #T2.1 Notes and Issues: -
+Special Requirements: The traveller has completed Use case #T1 and #T2.1 Notes and Issues: